New York resident wins $1K a week for life - NewsBreak

 MOUNT VERNON, N.Y.
 (WWTI) — The New York Lottery announced that one second-prize ticket was sold for the June 25 CASH4LIFE drawing.

 According to the NY Lottery, the ticket was sold at 4th Ave Snack Plus located at 73 South Fourth Avenue in Mount Vernon.
 The ticket was worth a guaranteed $1,000 a week for life.
-Residents can check the winning numbers here .Multiple TAKE 5 winning tickets sold across New York; one in Southern Tier
+Residents can check the winning numbers here .Restaurants adding surcharges amid rising prices

 The winning numbers for the CASH4LIFE game are drawn from a field of one to 60.
 The Cash Ball is drawn from a separate field of one to four.